Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-What happens in your body when you follow a keto diet?
+What happens in your body when you follow a keto diet for epilepsy?

 The ketogenic diet resets how your body uses food.
-Usually, carbohydrates in your diet (like sugars and starches) provide most of the energy.
+Usually, carbohydrates from the foods you eat (like sugars and starches) provide most of your energy.
 The keto diet lowers the amount of carbs you eat and teaches your body to burn fat for energy instead.
+Burning fat leads to the formation of excess ketones in your body known as ketosis.
+Ketosis a metabolic state that occurs when your body burns fat for energy instead of glucose.

 Advertisement